MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/fixed-assets.md

 5. Select a period to determine how the yearly depreciation amount will be allocated.

-**Periodically** To the number of periods in the year.
+    - **Periodically** - To the number of periods in the year.

-**Daily** To the number of days in the year.
+    - **Daily** - To the number of days in the year.

 6. Mark Auto Add Book Info to add an asset book record to this book when you add an asset using the Asset General Information window.

 7. Mark the Post to General Ledger option to post all transactions associated with the selected book ID to General Ledger.
 This option is available only if you have marked the Allow Reporting ledger in the Fixed Assets Company setup window (Financial \>\> Setup \>\> Fixed Assets \>\> Company).

-*When you mark the Allow Reporting Ledger option in the Fixed Assets Company Setup window, the Post to General Ledger option will be automatically marked and unavailable for selection for the corporate book.*
+    > [!NOTE]
+    > Information the user should notice even if skimming

 8. Select the Reporting Ledger, Base, IFRS or Local, to report all transactions associated with the book ID.
 This option is available only if you have marked the Allow Reporting ledger in the Fixed Assets Company setup window (Financial \>\> Setup \>\> Fixed Assets \>\> Company).

     When you mark the Allow Reporting Ledger option in the Fixed Assets Company Setup window, BASE will be selected as the reporting ledger automatically for the corporate book.

+    > [!NOTE]
-*Any corporate book transactions completed prior to marking the Allow Reporting*
+    > Any corporate book transactions completed prior to marking the Allow Reporting.
+    >

-*Ledgers option in the Fixed Assets Company Setup window (Financial \>\> Setup \>\> Fixed Assets \>\> Company) will be automatically assigned to the BASE reporting ledger in General Ledger.
-If you change the assigned reporting ledger in the Book Setup window, you may want to correct the transactions that already exist in General Ledger for that book.*
+    > Ledgers option in the Fixed Assets Company Setup window (Financial \>\> Setup \>\> Fixed Assets \>\> Company) will be automatically assigned to the BASE reporting ledger in General Ledger.
+If you change the assigned reporting ledger in the Book Setup window, you may want to correct the transactions that already exist in General Ledger for that book.

 9. Choose Save.